Sign warns drivers to slow down for turtles

 Assign to Google Classroom

-State crews in Indiana have put up "Turtle Crossing" signs along a busy road.
-It runs beside a wildlife area in Terre Haute.
+State crews in Indiana have put up "Turtle Crossing" signs along a busy road that runs beside a wildlife area in Terre Haute.

-The signs mark an area where turtles of various species are killed by vehicles.
-They are hit as they try to cross National Avenue on the northern edge of the Wabashiki Fish and Wildlife Area, said Amber Slaughterbeck.
+The signs mark an area where turtles of various species are killed by vehicles as they try to cross National Avenue on the northern edge of the Wabashiki Fish and Wildlife Area, said Amber Slaughterbeck.
 She is natural resource programmer for the Vigo County parks department.

 Slaughterbeck said she hoped the signs will raise awareness among drivers.
-She first noticed the problem in 2009.
-She was a student at nearby St. Mary-of-the-Woods College and she told the Tribune-Star newspaper she found dead turtles all over the road.
+She first noticed the problem in 2009 when she was a student at nearby St. Mary-of-the-Woods College.
+She told the Tribune-Star newspaper she found dead turtles all over the road.

 "It was like a massacre of these turtles, so I pulled my car over and started walking along the guardrail," she said.
 "At that point, I thought I would save just a few turtles and see where it goes.
 I came back the next day and the next day and realized that there were a lot of turtles to be saved."